refena/refena/README.md

 The only provider that can do this is the `ViewProvider` that is intended to be used as a "view model".

-Don't worry that you unintentionally use `watch` inside providers because each `ref` has a different type.
+Don't worry that you unintentionally use `watch` inside providers because each `ref` is typed accordingly.

-Notifiers are never disposed or rebuilt, do not worry that the `ref` becomes invalid.
+Notifiers are never disposed or rebuilt, don't worry that the `ref` becomes invalid.

 ### ➤ Similarities